Migrate Legacy Help to the Dynamics 365 Business Central Format

 The standard version of Business Central follows a user assistance model with tooltips to explain all fields and actions and conceptual descriptions of functionality that is published to a public website.
 If you are building an app, you are expected to comply with this model.
 However, there are many ways in which you can migrate and reuse any existing Help that you might have.

 Reusing existing web content

-When you move to Business Central, you can reuse your existing product Help solution in most situations, especially if the content is already published to an internal or external website.
+When you move to Business Central, you can reuse your existing product Help solution in most situations, especially if the content is already published to what we refer to here as an online library, which is an internal or external website.
 In that case, all you have to do is to add that website to the configuration of Business Central online or on-premises.
 For more information, see Configuring the Help Experience.

 For example, you have a Dynamics NAV Help Server website with HTML files that describe your solution according to the Microsoft Dynamics NAV 2013 R2 documentation model and format.
 In that scenario, you can reuse the Help Server website and rebrand that and the content accordingly.
 You then connect your Business Central solution with that Help Server website.